 As for the best sights to see, here are the ones that we enjoyed most:

 So let’s start with the obvious one and get that out of the way.
 Newgrange and Knowth.
-You can do a tour of either one separate or both together.
-Keep in mind that these will take up quite some of your time (we spend the entire morning and beginning of the afternoon at and around Newgrange).
+You can do a tour of either one separate, or both together.
+Keep in mind that these will take up a lot of your time (we spend the entire morning and beginning of the afternoon at and around Newgrange).

 This was my favourite of all the places we visited.
 Yes Newgrange might be a lot bigger and imposing but Loughcrew Cairns had that authentic feel about it.
-Firstly, you don’t have to pay to see it, you just park your car in a small carpark ontop of a hill, and then you have to walk up an even higher hill.
+Firstly, you don’t have to pay to see it.
+You just park your car in a small carpark ontop of a hill, and then you have to walk up an even bigger hill.
 The views from the top are amazing (maybe it’s more like a mountain but oh well, let’s just stick to a hill).
 There’s not much else to do than walk around the site, have a look at some of the smaller tombs that have caved in so you can see the bare insides, or wave at the many sheep loitering about.
+But it is cool.

 Sign up to our newsletter